It0shiR1n/RawSockets-SnifferAndParser/README.md

 # RawSockets-PI
-A study to create sniffers and packet injections using Raw Sockets
+A study to create sniffers using raw sockets in C